thoughteer/figma-static-localizer/README.md

 ![](screenshots/font-substitution-before.webp)
 ![](screenshots/font-substitution-after.webp)

-You can download configured mappings and then load them latter from a file.
+You can download configured mappings and then load them later from a file.

 ## Development